ange-daumal/facebook-statistics/README.md

 Warning : this access token will only last few hours, so do not forget to update it before every use of the program.

+# Warnings

+If you deleted messages that you have sent or received, we won't be able to retrieve them.